-Audition with chair to assess potential for success as a performance major.
+You will be asked to complete an audition/interview through the String Department to assess potential for success as a performance major.

 There are 30 credits required for this major.
 To view the full program of study, which includes core music, liberal arts, and general electives, see sample curriculum for the bachelor's degree.

 - PIST-311: Private Instruction - Strings Level 5